 Types of Garage Door Openers

-A person working on a garage door opener mechanism.
+A family is working on installing a Craftsman myQ garage door opener in the garage

 Standard garage door openers have a similar design.
 A motor drives a trolley or carriage along a rail.
 The trolley is connected to the garage door, and as the trolley moves, it pulls the door open or pushes it closed.
 The main difference between garage door opener models is how the motor moves the trolley.